Export data in PyCharm

-PyCharm has a powerful engine to export data in various formats.
-You can even create your own export formats.
+PyCharm has an engine to export and import data in various formats.
+You can select a predefined format or create your own.

 You can export or copy to the clipboard any result set, table, or view.